NavyBlueCheese/tsmom-band/README.md

 Python 3.11+, fully typed (`mypy --strict`), pydantic v2 at module boundaries, polars for research (no pandas in `src/execution/` or `src/strategies/`), ib_async for the broker connection.

+**(My paper runner is still doing its weekly cycles, and I'm still in a 30-day cooldown for fractional shares.
+Also I might bump the budget up to $50 to cover the IBKR commission fee deficit.
+Will publish more releases as future amendments are made)**